mykter/afl-training/docker/README.md

 This Dockerfile produces a docker image set up ready for the training.
+It is available on the Docker Hub as [mykter/afl-training](http://hub.docker.com/r/mykter/afl-training).

 Building